Politics in Manchester: Political history

 Manchester has long been associated with radical politics, including the Peterloo Massacre in 1819; the formation of the Anti-Corn Law League in 1839, as well as being the birthplace to some of the most influential works of Karl Marx and Friedrich Engels.

 Manchester currently sits on the left of the political spectrum, as shown by the make up of its City Council.
 The north of the city is considered a Labour stronghold, while the southern suburbs tend to be more hospitable to other parties.
 The last Conservative MP lost his seat in 1987.
+In the 2026 Gorton and Denton by-election, Hannah Spencer became the first Green Party MP in Manchester.

 Manchester City Council

 Manchester City Council is the local authority for the metropolitan borough of Manchester.
 The borough is divided into 32 wards, which elect a total of 96 councillors, three for each ward.
 Currently, the council is controlled by the Labour Party and is led by Bev Craig.
-The opposition is formed by the Liberal Democrats and led by former Manchester MP John Leech.
+The main opposition is formed by the Green Party and is led by Astrid Johnson.